demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 #### Human Readable Output

->The comment on the pull request "1" was created successfully
+>The comment was created successfully

 ### bitbucket-pull-request-comment-list
 ***